KiwiTon-Tech/EETCG/consultants/about marilyn ortiz.md

 Senior Consultant, Elite Enterprise Transformation Consulting Group

 Welcome to the journey of transformation with Marilyn Ortiz, a dynamic Senior Consultant at Elite Enterprise Transformation Consulting Group.
-With a passion for driving organizational success through innovative strategies and human-centered solutions, Marilyn brings a wealth of expertise in Project Management, Strategic Planning, and AI Consulting to our black, female-owned firm based in Beech Island.
+With a passion for driving organizational success through innovative strategies and human-centered solutions, Marilyn brings a wealth of expertise in Project Management, Strategic Planning, and AI Consulting to our woman and minority owned firm based in Beech Island.

 Marilyn’s approach is rooted in the power of connection and collaboration, blending analytical precision with creative problem-solving to deliver measurable results.
 Her professional journey spans diverse industries, where she has honed her ability to navigate complex challenges, foster stakeholder alignment, and implement data-driven strategies that propel businesses forward.
 Whether guiding organizations through transformative change or leveraging cutting-edge AI tools to unlock new opportunities, Marilyn is dedicated to crafting tailored solutions that resonate with clients’ unique goals.